What are Workers Compensation Leads?

 - Accident date must be within your states’ SOL

 - Must not already have an attorney for their workers comp issue

 By screening our workers compensation leads heavily before sending them out to our law firm clients for follow up, we’re able to secure dozens of opportunities every month while cutting down on the amount of time our clients intake teams spend talking on the phone to unqualified prospects.

-Because of their relative value to potential case size, in general workers compensation leads lead to very good Return on Investment (ROI).
+Because of their relative value to potential case size, in general workers compensation leads end up producing a very good Return on Investment (ROI).
 With good intake strategies in place, law firms often do very well on these inquiries.
 Learn more about calculating and improving ROI for personal injury leads.